 Tiny: I have a big head and little arms!

 - In Zootopia, when Nick and Judy are chased by Manchas they are able to hide in a tree trunk which Manchas is unable to fit into.

 - Seen in the film Avatar when Jake flees from the creature near the beginning of the film.
 He ends up ducking into some sort of Hammerspace under a tree, but his hiding place is not that effective; the beast still manages to claw at him fairly decently.

 - Luke does this in Return of the Jedi, getting a breather from the Rancor... just long enough to plan his exit.

-- Emmett hides from an alien in one in Cowboys and Aliens.
+- Emmett hides from an alien in one in Cowboys & Aliens.

-- In the first Harry Potter book, there is a scene that could count as this.
-After managing to subdue the humongous three-headed dog, Fluffy, the trio drops down a hatch to escape the dog.
+- Harry Potter and the Philosopher's Stone: After managing to subdue the humongous three-headed dog, Fluffy, the trio drops down a hatch to escape the dog.
 Of course, this did not turn out to be as convenient as it may have at first seemed.

-- Binks of Hezabad in Municipal by Rudyard Kipling met a mad elephant and had to... why, just read it.
+- Binks of Hezabad in the short poem "Municipal" by Rudyard Kipling met a mad elephant and had to hide in a reeking clogged sewer drain.